-4. Price & Credit Terms
+4. PRICE & CREDIT TERMS

-4.1 Whether the Sale is on a cash basis (which includes payment by cheque, debit or credit card), or on an instalment basis, the price and terms of payment, a description of the Product and quantity purchased, as well as any agreed delivery date, shall be clearly stated on the order form together with the nature of any additional charges (such as postage, handling, taxes, etc.) and, wherever possible, the amounts of such charges.

-4.2 In the case of a Sale on an instalment plan, the credit terms, including the amount of any deposit, the number, amount and frequency of such instalments and total price as compared with the cash price, shall be clearly shown on the order form.

-4.3 Any information required by Canadian and applicable provincial or territorial laws, or needed by the Consumer to understand the cost, interest and terms of any other form of credit, shall be specified either in the Offer or when the credit is offered.
+- 4.1 Whether the Sale is on a cash basis (which includes payment by cheque, debit or credit card), or on an instalment basis, the price and terms of payment, a description of the Product and quantity purchased, as well as any agreed delivery date, shall be clearly stated on the order form together with the nature of any additional charges (such as postage, handling, taxes, etc.) and, wherever possible, the amounts of such charges. - 4.2 In the case of a Sale on an instalment plan, the credit terms, including the amount of any deposit, the number, amount and frequency of such instalments and total price as compared with the cash price, shall be clearly shown on the order form. - 4.3 Any information required by Canadian and applicable provincial or territorial laws, or needed by the Consumer to understand the cost, interest and terms of any other form of credit, shall be specified either in the Offer or when the credit is offered.

-5. Cooling Off
+5. COOLING OFF

-5.1 The Member shall make sure that any order form, contract or annexed document used by it in Sales to Consumers for cash or credit will contain, as required, by provincial or territorial laws, the appropriate "Buyers Right to Cancel" permitting the Consumer to withdraw from the contract within a specified time, and to obtain reimbursement of any down payment.
+- 5.1 The Member shall make sure that any order form, contract or annexed document used by it in Sales to Consumers for cash or credit will contain, as required, by provincial or territorial laws, the appropriate "Buyers Right to Cancel" permitting the Consumer to cancel the contract within a specified time, and to obtain reimbursement of any down payment. - 5.2 The cooling off period shall be clearly stated and shall apply equally to direct sales and distance sales (i.e. telephone, mail or online orders). - 5.3 Limitations or exemptions from the obligation to provide a cooling off period may be allowed only in limited cases explicitly allowed by national law.